kokleongkl/TensorflowLiteWithARCore/README.md

 # Machine Learning Component
 do note the model that I have trained and converted to TFLite is a custom CNN model.

-Will be creating another repo for the machine learning component

-Do open up issues when you found some thing went wrong!
+Will be creating another repo for the machine learning component Do open up issues when you found some thing went wrong!

 # Getting Started
+Clone the repo and open in the android studio.
+Build APK with gradle to run on your android device

 # References